copernicus-mogley/zkav.club/opportunities/storyteller/README.md

 ⟵ [Back to Opportunities](/opportunities/)

+Applications for The Storyteller are now **CLOSED** and we are moving into the next phase: trials.

+Watch your inboxes, applicants.
+We’ll be in touch.

+---

 Storytellers ultimately work for people who will discover these recordings years from now.

 Good archive writing prioritizes clarity, context, and future discoverability.